James Oglethorpe: Legacy and memorials

 In Atlanta, Oglethorpe University and Oglethorpe Park were named after him, while in the state at large, he is the namesake for both Oglethorpe County and the town of Oglethorpe.
 Also, The James Oglethorpe Primary School in Cranham is named after him.

 In 1986, the corps of cadets at the University of North Georgia in Dahlonega, Georgia officially adopted the name of the unit as the "Boar's Head Brigade".
 The name came from the boar's head on the department crest approved by the U.S. Army adjutant general on 11 August 1937.
 The boar's head was a part of the family crest of James Oglethorpe, and is a symbol of fighting spirit and hospitality so deeply a part of Georgia's heritage and the spirit of the corps of cadets at the University of North Georgia.

 All Saints' Church in Cranham, where Oglethorpe was buried, was rebuilt c.
 1871.
 However, the new church stands on the same foundations as the old one, and Oglethorpe's poetic marble memorial is on the south wall of the chancel, as before.
 In the 1930s, the president of Oglethorpe University Thornwell Jacobs excavated the Oglethorpe family vault in the centre of the chancel at All Saints', although permission to translate the General's relics to a purpose-built shrine at Oglethorpe University (Atlanta) had been refused by the archdeacon.

 The James Oglethorpe Monument in Chippewa Square, Savannah, Georgia, created by sculptor Daniel Chester French and architect Henry Bacon, was unveiled in 1910.
 Oglethorpe faces south, toward Georgia's one-time enemy in Spanish Florida, and his sword is drawn.
 Another of Savannah's squares, Oglethorpe Square, is named for him.
+Another monument in Jasper, Georgia, is dedicated in his honour.

 The city of Fort Oglethorpe in Catoosa and Walker County, Georgia is named for him.

 Oglethorpian anniversaries have since led to the donation of the altar rail at All Saints' by a ladies charity in Georgia.
 In 1996, then Georgia Governor Zell Miller attended Oglethorpe tercentenary festivities in Godalming and at Corpus Christi College, Oxford.

 Corpus Christi College holds two portraits of Oglethorpe, a drawing of the general as an old man, which hangs in the Senior Common Room, and a portrait in oils, which hangs in the Breakfast Room.

+In literature

+James Oglethorpe features as a character in John Buchan's novel Midwinter (1923).